alex-paisiev/simple_microservices_architecture/README.md

 ## Runing the project

-When you are ready with the `.env` file execute in the parent directory of the project root directory
+When you are ready with the `.env` file execute in the project root directory

 ```{bash}
 docker-compose up --build